Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 commonly thought of as godlike or spiritual, we include in the definition of

-transcendental secularism involving consciousness at a non localized level
+of transcendental secularism involving consciousness at a non-localized level

 unifying with individual's surroundings and that which is.